yuxing26liu/Power-Outage-Predictor/index.md

   frameborder="0"
 ></iframe>

-### Choropleth Map of Power Outages by State
-This interactive map shows the number of major power outages by U.S. state from 2000–2016.
-Darker shades indicate states with more frequent outages.
+To better understand, we created a **choropleth map** of power outages by state where the darker shades indicate states with more frequent outages.

 <iframe
   src="assets/outages_choropleth_map.html"
   width="800"